 - information on how to appeal the denial.

 You have 60 days from the date of the letter (the date in the upper right-hand corner) to file your appeal with the SSA, so this date is very important.
 The information in the denial letter tells you how to appeal.
 However, if you have been denied benefits, you may want to hire an experienced lawyer for your social security disability appeal.

 DENIAL LETTERS ARE NOT THE LAST WORD ON BENEFITS

 Denial letters are discouraging, yes, but they are not the final word on disability benefits.
 It is quite common for the SSA to deny a disability application.
 This is why appealing the denial is one of the best things you can do to improve your chances of being awarded SSDI benefits.

 WE FIGHT FOR OUR CLIENTS.
 CONTACT US IF YOU NEED A LAWYER FOR A SOCIAL SECURITY DISABILITY APPEAL

 If you have received a denial letter, call us.
-Helping people in Arkansas, Kansas, Oklahoma, Missouri, and Illinois get the disability benefits they deserve is what we do.
-And it is the only thing we do.
-We practice only social security disability law.
+We help people get the disability benefits they deserve.
+And it is the only thing we do – we practice only social security disability law.
 The Parmele Law Firm has offices throughout Missouri, Kansas, and Illinois.
 We also have offices in Oklahoma City, Oklahoma.
 We offer free consultations and we do not get paid unless you win your case.
 Call us at (618) 732-0146 or connect with us on Facebook or LinkedIn.